htanama/3drenderer/README.md

 The newer GCC compiler is more restricted when defining multiples variables

+Recommended Compiler: GCC-8 or GCC-9.
+Requirement: GCC command need to be changed in your Makefile to compile correctly.

 The newer versions of GCC (like GCC 10, 11, 12, and up) are stricter and more standards-compliant, especially when using flags like -std=c99, -Wall, or -Werror.
 🔍 Why Newer GCC Is More Restrictive
 🧠 Reason: